-TA: Salil Singh, salils@andrew.cmu.edu
+TA: Shimaa Elesaely, selesael@andrew.cmu.edu

-Office Hours: ... or by email appointment, held via Zoom
+Office Hours: ... or by email appointment

 Course website: Canvas and http://math.cmu.edu/~ttkocz

 Course description: This course is a rigorous introduction to probability theory, starting from the definition of a probability space with the main objectives being the law of large numbers, the central limit theorem, elements of martingale theory, concentration inequalities, large deviations and Markov chains (time permitting).